Exploring Narcissism and ADHD: Unveiling Overlapping Traits

 Additionally, psychoeducation can be beneficial, providing individuals with information about narcissism and ADHD to increase self-awareness and promote empathy towards others.

-Social skills training is another strategy that focuses on improving and interpersonal skills.
+Social skills training is another strategy that focuses on improving communication and interpersonal skills.

 Finally, mindfulness-based interventions have been found helpful in reducing impulsive behaviour and promoting emotional regulation.